 Design and Metal Flaps

 The mulching blade has a bend in its shape or design.
-You’ll see that the blade is flat in the centre and gradually curls up to the edges.
+You’ll see that the blade is flat in the center and gradually curls up to the edges.
 While other brands’ bends may not be very noticeable, they do have what appear to be metal flaps that were carved into the back of the blade and twisted upward.

 Blade components known as edges, wings, or bevels may also be referred to as metal flaps.
 Some mulching blades have serrated teeth and a sharpened edge on these components.
 Following the installation of the blade, the points of those wings or the bend’s protrusion must face the interior of the mowing deck.